Nothing is Wasted with our Economy Quilt Block Pattern

 And press.

-At this point, I like to clean up my edges—remember the patches were cut over-sized.
+At this point, I like to clean up my edges—remember the patches were cut over-sized—and establish the exact place to position the final 4 patches.

-Simply line up the edge of your ruler with the solid stitching line, creasing the paper with your fingers to help fold it back on the seam line.
+Simply line up the edge of your ruler with the solid stitching line, creasing the paper with your fingernail to help fold it back on the seam line.

 Now align the 1/4" mark with the folded edge and cut.
 This establishes your seam allowance and perfect placement for the next patch.